 A new blueprint-lexicon for learning and collectivity is to be assembled through permutational learning scenarios.
 Nouns of Assembly looks to prototype new formulations that uproot stagnant templates.
 Learning scenarios are realised through nodes of Descriptor, Mode, and Environment.
 If only to re-enchant imagination—a play in three acts or thrice-dice board game—the permutational system provides a springboard to speculate on new curricula and learning terrain.
 Nouns of Assembly aliases as brief, menu, buzzword, symposia and generative research initiative.

-The project is additionally activated within a workshop format.
+The project is activated within a flexible seminar-workshop format.
 Word permutations provide a framework from which to unpack the social, political, environmental, and ideological systems at play within learning space.
 The workshop's participants then look to instil place onto space through affective speculation on each scenario.